yury-lysogorskiy/lammps/doc/src/Run_formats.rst

         10  0.00265028 -0.00189329 -0.00293198

-The common problem is processing the "Atoms" section, since its format depends on the :doc:`atom style <atom_style>` used and that setting must be done in the input file *before* reading the data file.
+The common problem is processing the "Atoms" section, since its format depends on the :doc:`atom style <atom_style>` used, and that setting must be done in the input file *before* reading the data file.
 To assist with detecting incompatible data files, a comment is appended to the "Atoms" title indicating the atom style used (or intended) when *writing* the data file.
-For example below is the same section for :doc:`atom style charge <atom_style>`, which omits the molecule ID column.
+For example, below is an "Atoms" section for :doc:`atom style charge <atom_style>`, which omits the molecule ID column.